We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 It’s important to ensure your building systems are up-to-date and everything is secure before the inspection.
 You can do this by researching area requirements and speaking to credible contractors throughout the building or renovation process.

-Passing Your Inspection with Flying Colors
+Pass Your Inspection with Flying Colors

 The last thing you want is for your or your client’s business to get delayed due to poor planning.
 Passing the inspection is the key to opening a building’s possibilities.
+Speak with licensed contractors and research the guidelines in your area to ensure your building is good to go.